thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

   ]
 }
 [/block]
-# Local Development Network
+# Local Network

-Dashmate can be used to create a local development network (devnet) containing multiple nodes to mimic conditions and features found in testnet/mainnet settings.
+Dashmate can be used to create a local network on a single computer.
+This network contains multiple nodes to mimic conditions and features found in testnet/mainnet settings.

+> 📘
+>
+> Dashmate local networks use the [regtest network type](reference-glossary#regtest) so layer 1 blocks can be easily mined as needed.

 ## Setup